 2 Small paint rollers (one for the decoupage, one for the craft paint)

-I used the following steps below to attach the coffee sack onto the furniture door with decoupage.
+I used the following steps below to attach the coffee sacks to the furniture door with decoupage.

-I cut the coffee sack down to a workable size with scissors, applied decoupage to the cabinet door, and then laid the coffee sack piece over the door, smoothing it down.
+First, I cut the coffee sack down to a workable size with scissors.
+Then I applied decoupage to the cabinet door.
+And then laid the coffee sack piece over the door, smoothing it down.
 I applied several coats of decoupage over the top of the burlap and let it dry a bit.

-I mixed up a small batch of diy chalk paint using colors: linen, woodland brown and black.
-I do believe that they have a craft paint color called “burlap” out on the market, but I didn’t have any, so I improvised.
+Now it was time to paint the edges to hide the frays.
+I mixed up a small batch of DIY chalk paint using the colors: linen, woodland brown, and black.
+If I’m not mistaken they have a craft paint color called “burlap” out on the market, but I didn’t have any, so I improvised.

 Next, I rolled the paint along the edges with a small roller until I had good coverage everywhere and let the paint dry.